The Vodou Physicist - Cover

 “I also did some thinking about monopoles.
 Occam’s Razor says that the simplest explanation for something is most likely the right one.
 So the magnetic effect being the result of a fundamental particle is likely the correct one.
 That means searching for an unknown additional fundamental force would be wasting time.
 I decided that if monopoles do exist, then the universe’s symmetry would suggest that magnetic monopoles should have an internal structure, just like quarks make up hadrons.
 When I tried to use math to check the validity of that idea, I came up with some mind-boggling numbers for the monopole’s mass.
 And that suggests the reason why particle accelerators haven’t detected monopoles—we’re nowhere close in achieving the energy needed.

 “Using current theories based on the standard model of particle physics, I tried estimating the possible mass for the magnetic monopole.
 Even making the most liberal assumptions, it seems that its mass could range from 1010 to 1014 TeV/c².
 That’s huge, the smallest mass I calculated it to be is ten billion TeV/c².
-The Geneva accelerator, the LHC, can only get to 13 TeV, and its ring is enormous, it’s 27 kilometers around.
+The Geneva accelerator, the Large Hadron Collider, the LHC, can only get to 13 TeV, and its ring is enormous, it’s 27 kilometers around.
 So far, the largest particle mass produced in a collider is the top quark, whose mass is approximately 0.17321 TeV/c².”

 “Refresh my memory, Tamara,” Fox said.
 “I’m an electrical engineer, not a physicist.
 What do those numbers mean in real life?”